denoland/deno/Docs.md

    3. Enable `Debugging Tools for Windows`, Goto Control Panel -> Windows 10 SDK -> Right-Click -> Change -> Change -> Check Debugging Tools for Windows ->
       Change -> Finish
-6. Before running `./tools/format.py`, make sure you have `yapf` installed for the current Python and `rustfmt` for Rust.
-They can be installed by:

-   pip install yapf rustup component add rustfmt-preview

 ### Build: